fuelen/owl/README.md

 ## Demo
 [![asciicast](https://asciinema.org/a/vOL2PtAEWB88S9G93Iojwprj2.svg)](https://asciinema.org/a/vOL2PtAEWB88S9G93Iojwprj2)

+The code can be found  in [examples](https://github.com/fuelen/owl/tree/main/examples) directory.

 ## Installation

 The package can be installed by adding `owl` to your list of dependencies in `mix.exs`: